bklimt/LandTheEagle/README.md

 Land the Eagle
 ==============

+(This is the iOS version.
+You should also check out the [Unity version](https://github.com/bklimt/LandTheEagleUnity).)

 The success of Flappy Bird inspired me to ask the question "How fast can I build the simplest possible game I would feel proud to put on the App Store?" `Land the Eagle` is the result.